 The HART (Helping Achieve Reconciliation Together) Awards celebrate and honour the efforts of local governments and community groups across Victoria to progress reconciliation in their communities.

 Since the success of the inaugural Awards in 2014, each year has seen an impressive number of quality nominations.
-The stories of the finalists demonstrate that when Aboriginal and non-Aboriginal people and organisations commit to meaningful, long-term, two-way relationships, we can achieve tremendous change.
+The stories of the finalists demonstrate that when Aboriginal and non-Aboriginal peoples and organisations commit to meaningful, long-term, two-way relationships, we can achieve tremendous change.

 Reconciliation is not a static or generic term, but an approach which can be interpreted and utilised in a myriad of ways; its strength comes from the people involved and the commitment to deepen relationships based on mutual understanding, respect and genuine reconciliation.